 Weather conditions will also play a huge role in affecting the stability of trees.
 Strong winds can create enough of a load on a tree that even if the trees roots are healthy and intact a tree could become unstable.
 Fortunately, these sorts of winds do not happen all the time and the chances of this happening are slim, unless other factors such as fungal infection increase the probability of failure.

-If you are worried that your tree may be unstable then it is always a good idea to get an opinion from a suitably qualified tree expert.
+If you are worried about the most common issues that cause trees to become unstable, then it is always a good idea to get an opinion from a suitably qualified tree expert.
 Undertaking any work on trees that have lifted at the root plate can have its own set of dangers which need to be considered by the operators when dealing with them.
 Atlas Arboriculture hold a specific qualification relating to working on trees that have lifted at the root plate.
 This provides the knowledge and technical skills to undertake the work safely.
 This NPTC qualification is known as CS 34 or Unit 302.
 Should you need any work to be undertaken on a tree that has lifted at the root plate you should make sure the contractor has this qualification.

 We are always available to provide you with a professional opinion to help you make the right decisions when managing your trees.
 Please contact us to arrange a consultation.